mgeier/insipid-sphinx-theme-nursery/doc/configuration.rst

     Set to ``True`` to show breadcrumb navigation (including a "home" button)
-    at the top of each page.
+    at the top of each page
+    (via the :gh-template:`page.html` template).

 .. theme-option:: left_buttons